 Adaptation courtesy of Wikipedia Commons

 Ptolemaic period – 332 BCE to 641 CE

-A period of Greek rule Greek rule lasted from 332-30 BCE during which a dynasty of 15 Ptolemies reigned before Egypt was annexed by Rome.
+Following the Persian overthrow by Alexander the Great, there was a period of Greek rule that lasted from 332-30 BCE during which a dynasty of 15 Ptolemies reigned before Egypt was annexed by Rome.
 This was a period when coastal Alexandria was a Mediterranean centre of learning and trade.
 Palace precincts had gardens as did the large private houses: new crops were introduced and the area under cultivation increased by land reclamation.
 Ptolemy II, Philadelphus, introduced new crop plants familiar to the Greek settlers such as wheat, vines, olives, garlic and cabbage in two main centres at Memphis and Philadelphia.
-Land was reclaimed and crops such as cereals, pulses, fodder and vegetables sucecessfully grown, vineyards around a lake just south of Alexandria produced wine that became popular throughout the Mediterranean world.
+Land was reclaimed and crops such as cereals, pulses, fodder and vegetables successfully grown, vineyards around a lake just south of Alexandria produced wine that became popular throughout the Mediterranean world.
 Ptolemy II also built a zoo, and Ptolemy VIII was so fascinated by birdlife that he wrote a treatise about them.
 There were market-gardens in the city, crops in the Nile delta and some specialized cultivation of papyrus, aromatic plants for the perfume trade, and ornamental plants.
 Emphasis was on food trees and plants but there were some sacred temple groves like the acacias at Abydos.
 Mostly the housing was compact with scattered trees and the use of potted plants on roofs and around doorways.

 The Museion in Alexandria specialised in natural history and geography with an emphasis on mapping and topography.

 All plant cultivation depended on effective irrigation and this was assisted by the Archimedes screw and the ox-driven water-wheel which became widely used in the Roman period.